-- · we are required by the U.S. Food and Drug Administration, or FDA, or foreign equivalents, to perform studies or clinical trials in addition to those currently expected; - if there are any delays in receipt of regulatory clearance to begin our planned confirmatory Phase 3 clinical trial; or - if there are any delays in enrollment of patients in or completing our clinical trials or the development of the EGP-437 Combination Product or any other product candidates that we may develop.
+- · we are required by the U.S. Food and Drug Administration, or FDA, or foreign equivalents, to perform studies or clinical trials in addition to those currently expected; - · if there are any delays in receipt of regulatory clearance to begin our planned dose curve trial or macular edema clinical trial; or - if there are any delays in enrollment of patients in or completing our clinical trials or the development of the EGP-437 Combination Product or any other product candidates that we may develop.

 Our ability to become and remain profitable depends on our ability to generate revenue.
-We do not expect to generate significant revenue unless and until we obtain marketing approval for, and commercialize, the EGP-437 Combination Product, which we do not expect will occur before 2018, if ever.
+We do not expect to generate significant revenue unless and until we obtain marketing approval for, and commercialize, the EGP-437 Combination Product, which may never occur.
 This will require us to be successful in a range of challenging activities, including:

-- initiating and obtaining favorable results from our planned clinical trial for the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis and for the endothelial cell count safety trial; - subject to obtaining favorable results from our planned clinical trial for the EGP-437 Combination Product, applying for and obtaining marketing approval for the EGP-437 Combination Product: - establishing sales, marketing and distribution capabilities, either ourselves or through collaboration or other arrangements with third parties, to effectively market and sell the EGP-437 Combination Product in the U.S.: - establishing collaboration, distribution or other marketing arrangements with third parties to commercialize the EGP-437 Combination Product in markets outside the U.S.; - · achieving an adequate level of market acceptance of the EGP-437 Combination Product; - · protecting our rights to our intellectual property portfolio related to the EGP-437 Combination Product; and - ensuring the manufacture of commercial quantities of the EGP-437 Combination Product.
+- raising additional funds to initiate and obtain favorable results from a confirmatory Phase 3 clinical trial for the EGP-437 Combination Product for the treatment of non-infectious anterior uveitis and for the endothelial cell count safety trial; - subject to obtaining favorable results from a confirmatory Phase 3 clinical trial for the EGP-437 Combination Product treating anterior uveitis patients, applying for and obtaining marketing approval for the EGP-437 Combination Product; - establishing sales, marketing and distribution capabilities, either ourselves or through collaboration or other arrangements with third parties, to effectively market and sell the EGP-437 Combination Product in the U.S.; - establishing collaboration, distribution or other marketing arrangements with third parties to commercialize the EGP-437 Combination Product in markets outside the U.S.; - achieving an adequate level of market acceptance of the EGP-437 Combination Product; - · protecting our rights to our intellectual property portfolio related to the EGP-437 Combination Product; and - · ensuring the manufacture of commercial quantities of the EGP-437 Combination Product.